 One reviewer of Laura’s book on Amazon pointed out that although you can find vile misogyny in dark corners of the internet, when it comes to misandry you have to look no further than the shelves of Barnes and Noble.
 That is certainly true, but the reviewer might have added mainstream newspapers.
 Here is a small but not exhaustive collection of the everyday misandry you can find in our newspapers.

-Perhaps the one that amuses me most is Suzanne Moore’s piece in New Statesman which is a left-leaning British periodical famed for its disgraceful attempt to smear Roger Scruton by editing his interview to give a misleading impression of his views.
+Perhaps the one that amuses me most is Suzanne Moore’s piece in New Statesman which is a left-leaning British periodical famed for its disgraceful attempt to smear Roger Scruton.
+An interview with him was edited to give a grossly misleading impression of his views.
 When the tape of the interview emerged New Statesman was forced to apologise.
-Just the place then for Suzanne Moore to write about men ‘you can’t hate them all can you?
+Just the place then for Suzanne Moore to write about men ‘You can’t hate them all can you?
 Actually I can‘.
 I don’t really mind this kind of immature journalism that much – I would even defend her right to write this piffle.
 However, I am surprised that even the New Statesman would want to publish it.
 What I find truly pathetic is that when Suzanne Moore started getting disagreeable tweets from other journalists at The Guardian about her views on trans-issues, she started whining and calling on our sympathies.
 Isn’t that always the way with people who like to ‘dish it out’ – feminist fragility perhaps?

 Postscript: see also Laura Bates: the missing chapter(2)